ChatGTHB/JavaPractises/README.md

 - [📜 License](#📜-license)

 ## 📥 Installation
-To get started with JavaPractises, clone the repository to your local machine using the following command:
+To get started with Java Practice Lab, clone the repository to your local machine using the following command:
 ```bash
 git clone https://github.com/ChatGTHB/java-practice-lab.git
 ```